isaacItz/get-shit-done-docker/README.md

-# get-shit-done-docker
+# docker-app-beanstalk-get-it-done
-Get SH>IT Done on Docker
+Get IT Done Carrousel on a Docker App (2019)